tpiano91/saasquatch_videos/README.md

 ![visual_9](visualizations/videos_watched_over_time.png)
 ##### 1. There is a recent decline in user engagement (video watch time) between July-August

-## Choosing business questions to answer
+## Choosing business questions to explore

 #### From the initial exploration and my recorded preliminary insights, there were multiple interesting possible questions to explore.
 I chose three business questions to guide my exploration.
 Other questions may be explored in future projects.